apacheignite/zeppelin-demo/readme.txt

 Generate data
 -------------
-To generate data open JsonGenerator class, customize ORG_CNT and PERSON_PER_ORG_CNT constants if needed and run the class.
+To generate the data open JsonGenerator class, customize ORG_CNT and PERSON_PER_ORG_CNT constants if needed and run the class.
 Two JSON files (organizations.json and persons.json) will be created in the root folder of this project.